lightly-io/workshop-sustainable-productivity/workshop-content.md

 If we have all of these methods available - what's the problem?

 1. We're not taking the time to decrease stress.
 We're not prioritizing it.
 2. We're constantly online and available.
+We try to pay attention to everything, and, therefore, we have a hard time paying attention to anything.
 3. Some of our jobs don't have feedback loops that let's us know when we are done.
 4. We have no data on how's close to a burnout and who's not.
-We speka about stress in a binary way ("are you stressed or not?") while it's actually on a scale.
+We speak about stress in a binary way ("are you stressed or not?") while it's actually on a scale.

 When I work with a team, we look at all of these factors.
-Today, I'm going to talk about one of these: how we pay attention.
+Today, I'm just going to talk about one of these: how we pay attention.

 ## Paying attention
-What causes stress and how we handle it depends on how we *pay attention.* We all have an attention budget that we choose how to spend.
+We all have an attention budget that we choose how to spend.

-I'm going to write some code.
+Let's say I'm going to write some code.
 I have my Terminal and Atom and Postman up and running.
 I also have Slack.
 And Facebook on my phone.
 And Telegram.
-And I'm sitting in a office where there's people moving about.
+And I'm sitting in an office where there're people moving about.
 And I'm listening to music because I'm trying to focus.
 And I'm worried about something going on at home.
+And I'm thinking about that meeting we had this morning.
+Why didn't that person say hi to me when we met at the coffee machine?

 In this example, how am I paying my attention?
 How am I distributing my budget?
+How much attention am I paying to the actual work?
 And how will that affect the quality of my code?

 We know that multi-tasking is not as effective as multi-tasking.
 So why do we keep on doing it?
 Because, again, it *feels* productive.